 Each of the directors has served continuously as a director since the date he was first elected or appointed.
-The present term of each director will expire immediately prior to the election of directors at the next Annual Meeting of Shareholders, which is scheduled to be held on August 9, 2019.
+The present term of each director will expire immediately prior to the election of directors at the next Annual Meeting of Shareholders, which is scheduled to be held on August 7, 2020

-Name (1) Principal Occupation during the five preceding years Director Since Number of Common Shares held as at March 31, 2019 Nathalie Bourque (2) Québec, Canada Corporate Director.
+Name Principal Occupation during the five preceding years Director Since Number of Common Shares held as at March 31, 2020 Nathalie Bourque (1) Québec, Canada Corporate Director.
 Consultant in public relations, government relations and financial communications.
-Since 2012, member of the Board and of the Human Resources and Corporate Governance committee of Alimentation Couche-Tard Inc. Since 2017, member of the Board and of the audit committee and Chair of the Human Resources and Corporate Governance committee of The Hexo Corporation.
-From 2005 to 2015, Vice-President, Public Affairs and Global Communications at CAE Inc. Prior to 2005, partner at NATIONAL Public Relations.
-2015 8,500

-Name (1) Principal Occupation during the five preceding years Director Since Number of Common Shares held as at March 31, 2019 Paule Doré (3) Québec, Canada Corporate Director.
+Since 2012, member of the board and of the human resources and corporate governance committee of Alimentation Couche-Tard Inc. From 2017 to February, 2020, member of the board and of the audit committee and chair of the human resources and corporate governance committee of Hexo Corporation.
+From 2005 to 2015, Vice President, Public Affairs and Global Communications at CAE Inc. Prior to 2005, partner at NATIONAL Public Relations.
+2015 8,500 Martin Brassard, Québec, Canada President and Chief Executive Officer, Héroux-Devtek since June 2019.
+Previously, Mr. Brassard has held several senior management positions at Héroux-Devtek including Vice-President, General Manager, Landing Gear (2005-2014) and Executive Vice-President and Chief Operating Officer (2014-2019).
+2019 176,885 Paule Doré (2) Québec, Canada Corporate Director.
 Over the last 25 years, member of the boards of directors of several Canadian public companies, including Ault Food Ltd, AXA Canada, Covitec, Groupe Laperrière Verrault (GLV) and Cogeco Inc. Mrs. Doré has also chaired the boards of associations and non-profit organizations.
-From 1990 to 2006, member of the senior management of CGI Inc. as Executive Vice-President and Chief Corporate Officer.
-Currently, Mrs. Doré is a member of the Board of Directors of CGI Inc., the Institute for Governance of Private and Public Organizations (IGOPP) and Musée Pointe-à-Callières.
-2010 17,000 (6) Gilles Labbé (4) Québec, Canada President and Chief Executive Officer, Héroux-Devtek.
-Since 2010, member of the board of directors of and chair of the audit and risk management committee of CGI Inc. 1985 3,701,335 (7) Louis Morin (2) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
-Up to March 31, 2009, Vice-President and Chief Financial Officer of Québecor Inc. From December 2003 until January 2006, he was the Chief Financial Officer of Bombardier Recreational Products Inc. From April 1999 until February 2003, Mr. Morin was the Senior Vice-President and Chief Financial Officer of Bombardier Inc. where he was working since 1982.
-2008 20,000 James J. Morris (3) California, U.S. Corporate Director and consultant.
+From 1990 to 2006, member of the senior management of CGI Inc. as Executive Vice President and Chief Corporate Officer.
+Currently, Mrs. Doré is a member of the board of directors of CGI Inc., the Institute for Governance of Private and Public Organizations (IGOPP) and Musée Pointe-à-Callières.
+2010 17,000 (3) Gilles Labbé Québec, Canada Since June 2019, Mr. Labbé holds the position of Executive Chairman of the Board and has ceased to act as the President and Chief Executive Officer, a role he held between 1989 and 2019.
+Since 2010, member of the board of directors of and chair of the audit and risk management committee of CGI Inc. 1985 3,721,947 (4) Louis Morin (1) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
+Up to March 31, 2009, Vice President and Chief Financial Officer of Quebecor Inc From December 2003 until January 2006, he was the Chief Financial Officer of Bombardier Recreational Products Inc. From April 1999 until February 2003, Mr. Morin was the Senior Vice President and Chief Financial Officer of Bombardier Inc. where he was working since 1982.
+2008 20,000 James J. Morris (2) California, U.S. Corporate Director and consultant.
 Up to December 31, 2006, Vice President Engineering and Manufacturing for Boeing Commercial Airplanes.
-2013 20,000 Brian A. Robbins (3)(5) Ontario, Canada President and Chief Executive Officer, Exco Technologies Limited.
-2000 50,000 (8) Andrew John Stevens (2) Cheltenham, United Kingdom Corporate Director.
-In 2018, appointed Non-Executive Chairman of the Board of Directors of Praesidiad.
-Up to November 2011, Chief Executive Officer of COBHAM plc.
-From September 2005 to December 2009, Chief Operating Officer of COBHAM plc.
-Mr. Stevens is a Chartered Engineer, with a 1st Class honour degree in Production Engineering from Aston University, he is a Fellow of the Royal Aeronautical Society, a Fellow of the Institution of Electrical Engineers and was awarded honorary Doctor of Science in 2013.
-2014 12,500

-Name (1) Principal Occupation during the five preceding years Director Since Number of Common Shares held as at March 31, 2019 Beverly Wyse (2) Washington, U.S. Corporate Director and consultant.
+2013 35,000 Brian A. Robbins (2) Ontario, Canada Executive Chairman, Exco Technologies Limited.
+2000 50,000(5) Beverly Wyse (1) Washington, U.S. Corporate Director and consultant.
 Over 30 years of experience at The Boeing Company, including as President of Shared Services, Vice President and General Manager of Boeing South Carolina and Vice President and General Manager of the 737 and 767 programs.
 Strategic advisor in Aerospace to Arcadis and member of the board of trustees of Olin College of Engineering.
-February 2019 -
+2019 13,800